BIMIB-DISCo/VERSO/README.md

 In this repository we provide an implementation of the *VERSO* (Viral Evolution ReconStructiOn) framework.

-*VERSO* is an algorithmic framework that processes variants profiles from viral samples to produce phylogenetic models of viral evolution.
+*VERSO* is an algorithmic framework that processes variants profiles from viral samples, to produce phylogenetic models of viral evolution from clonal variants and to subsequently quantify the intra-host genomic diversity of samples.
 VERSO includes two separate and subsequent steps, which are perfomed via the scripts provided in this repository.

 The manuscript of the method is available as a preprint at: https://www.biorxiv.org/content/10.1101/2020.04.22.044404v2